airelogic/tech-test-portal/README.md

 - Once you have chosen make sure you read through the instructions for that test thoroughly
 - Create a public code repository for your submission
 - Complete your submission in your own time
-- Once your happy, send a link to the public repository to our HR team
+- Once you're happy, send a link to the public repository to our HR team

 ## Tips